-The practical expedient provided by the amendment applies only to rent concessions occurring as a direct consequence of the COVID-19 pandemic and only if all of the following conditions are met:
+The practical expedient applies only to rent concessions occurring as a direct consequence of COVID-19 and only if certain conditions are met.
+One of the conditions was that a reduction in lease payments affects only payments originally due on or before June 30, 2021.